 Arrange for a recommender to write a letter of support on behalf of your application.
 The letter should outline the applicant's potential for academic excellence and contributions to UNO's University Honors Program.
 The letter should be in .docx or PDF format and emailed by the recommender to firstname.lastname@example.org with the student's name in the subject line.

-In order to receive the fullest scholarship consideration at UNO, you need to have completed your application by February 1st.
-We are still receiving and reviewing applications--so do apply and try out Honors!
+In order to receive the fullest scholarship consideration at UNO, you need to have completed your application by December 15th.
+We receive and reviewing applications--so do apply and try out Honors!

 Holistic Application Approach